afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/licenses/gpl-3.0.html  GPL License 3
  */

+2016-08-03 Changes:

+Fix loading preview information for records with holdings information in the 949a

 2016-07-22 Changes:

 Fix issues with moving a field or subfield up past the top or down past the new row